Hero of the Russian Federation: Recipients

 On 10 May 2017, Russian President Vladimir Putin personally awarded medals to four officers of the Special Operations Forces for showing extraordinary courage combating terrorists in Syria.
 They were part of a 16-man special forces detachment unit which managed to successfully repulse attacks conducted by over 300 jihadists without any losses.
 The commander of the unit, Lieutenant Colonel Danilo was awarded the honorary title of Hero of the Russian Federation.

-On 3 February 2018, Major Roman Filipov was the pilot of a Sukhoi Su-25 ground attack aircraft shot down by Syrian militants belonging to Tahrir al-Sham using a portable air-defence (MANPAD) system.
-Major Filipov successfully ejected but landed in a rebel-controlled area and fought a gun battle against militants.
-Images posted online show that he emptied both his pistol magazines and just as the militants surrounded him, he set off a hand grenade shouting “This is for the boys!”
+On 3 February 2018, Major Roman Filipov was the pilot of a Sukhoi Su-25 ground attack aircraft that was shot down by Syrian militants belonging to the al-Nusra Front.
+Filipov successfully ejected but landed in a rebel-controlled area and fought a gun battle against militants.
+He shouted "This is for our guys!" and set off a hand grenade as 10 militants approached him.
 On 6 February 2018, President Vladimir Putin signed an executive order awarding Major Roman Filipov the title of Hero of the Russian Federation.

 On 15 August 2019, Ural Airlines Flight 178 crash landed in a cornfield shortly after takeoff.
 With the successful emergency landing, the airline praised the professionalism of the pilots.
 The pilot in command Damir Yusupov and the first officer Georgy Murzin were awarded the honorary title of Hero of the Russian Federation; the rest of the crew were decorated with the Order of Courage.

 In December 2020, according to the Russian Defense Ministry, 1st Captain Dmitry Maslov of the Russian Navy's Northern Fleet was awarded the title of Hero of the Russian Federation "for the performance of special tasks associated with the risk to life during one of the long voyages."

 In May 2021, by a "closed" decree of the President of the Russian Federation, Police Lieutenant Colonel Zamid Chalaev of the Ministry of Internal Affairs of Chechnya was awarded the title of Hero of the Russian Federation for courage and heroism shown in the line of duty.

+On 5 June 2022, Roman Kutuzov was killed in the village of Mykolaivka, during the battle for Sievierodonetsk–Lysychansk near Lysychansk, Ukraine, while commanding the 1st Army Corps of the Donetsk People's Republic.
+Reports of his death originated on Russian milblogger Telegram channels and were later confirmed by Russian state media.
+He was buried in the Federal Military Memorial Cemetery on 7 June 2022.
+Kutuzov's promotion to lieutenant general was announced posthumously, and he was awarded the Hero of the Russian Federation award alongside his other medals.